-Templates Created Using the WYSIWYG Template Editor and the HTML Source Code Template Editor:
+Templates Created Using the WYSIWYG Content Editor

-NOTE: Template Editor permissions only apply to who can edit the template itself.
-When email content is created using a template in the WYSIWYG Content Editor or the HTML Source Code Content Editor, then users can make changes to the email content regardless of whether or not they have rights to edit the template.
+📋Note: Template Editor permissions only apply to who can edit the template itself.
+When email content is created using a template in the WYSIWYG Content Editor or the HTML Source Code Content Editor, then users can make changes to the email content regardless of whether or not they have the rights to edit the template.

-Templates created using the Drag and Drop Template Editor have an additional level of access rights which control what the user of the template can do when creating email content using the template in the Drag and Drop Content Editor.
+Templates created using the Drag and Drop content editor have an additional level of access rights that control what the user of the template can do when creating email content using the template in the Drag and Drop Content Editor.
 This extra level of access control is perfect for increasing the efficiency of email content production.
 For example, a template can be set such that users of that template can only make changes to the editorial content and to the images — but they will not be allowed the make changes to the layout or to the styles used in the email.

 By default, users of the template are free to make whatever changes they want in the Drag and Drop Content Editor.
-However, once you’ve set a permission, then users of the template can only make the changes in the email content that you allow.
+However, once you’ve set permission, then users of the template can only make the changes in the email content that you allow.

-NOTE: Access rights in the Drag and Drop Content Editor are defined by the template at the time that the content is created.
+📋Note: Access rights in the Drag and Drop Content Editor are defined by the template at the time that the content is created.
 If the template’s user permissions are later changed, then they will NOT be reflected in any of the previous email content that was created using that template.
 The permissions will only be reflected in new email content created after the change.

 Allow Layout Modifications